ayshaysha/ayshaysha/README.md

 When the terminal closes you'll probably find me:

-* 🎨 Sketching or DIY‑ing random arts & crafts
+* 🎨 DIY‑ing random arts & crafts
-* 🍳 Experimenting in the kitchen
+* 🍳 Experimenting in home and kitchen
 * 🗺️ Wandering around new places with no clear destination (best ideas happen there!)

 ---